How Jamie Lee Curtis Rocks the Magic of Short Hair for Women Over 50

 Why am I talking about short haircuts?
 Because no matter the colour, short hair can be flattering for an aging face.
 Why?
 Because it brings the eye of the beholder up to your smile and your eyes and removes the focus from a jowl or chipmunk cheeks.

-Jamie Lee Curtis Is a Great Ad for Short Hair!
+Jamie Lee Curtis Is a Great Ad for Short Hair for Older Women!

 One of the first women I always think of, who looks simply stunning with short hair, is Jamie Lee Curtis.